-On January 4, 2016, I became the Executive Director of the Great Smoky Mountains Association.
+On January 4, 2016, I became the Chief Executive Officer of the Great Smoky Mountains Association.
 I was the Executive Director of the Mesa Verde Museum Association from 2008 through 2015, and was the Membership & Development Director for the Yosemite Association (now known as the Yosemite Conservancy) for eight years prior to that.
 I am well-versed in partnerships, governance, fundraising/membership, volunteer, operations, and human resources management.
-I am currently serving as APPL board Vice President.
+I am currently serving as the Governance Committee Chair for the PLA board.
 From 2010 to 2013 I served as the President of the Peaks, Plateaus and Canyons Association, a consortium of fourteen cooperating associations that operate on the incomparably beautiful Colorado Plateau.
 Prior to my nonprofit service, I had a career in project management and human resources primarily at Lockheed Martin Corporation.

 My first national parks visit was to Yellowstone and Grand Teton National Parks on a family road trip when I was a kid.
 Mostly from that trip I remember being perpetually carsick. :-/